remla25-team5/operation/README.md

 ```bash
 kubectl port-forward -n kube-prometheus-stack svc/kube-prometheus-stack-prometheus 9090:9090
 ```
+or alternatively
-This can then be accessed at [http://127.0.0.1:9090](http://localhost:9090)
+`minikube service sentiment-app-kube-prometh-prometheus --url` This can then be accessed at [http://127.0.0.1:9090](http://localhost:9090)

 The grafana UI can be accessed at [http://grafana.local](http://grafana.local) with username: admin, password: prom-operator

+In order to see alert manager dashboard, call `minikube service sentiment-app-kube-prometh-alertmanager --url`.
+Submissions can be simulated easily with the command:
+`for i in `seq 1 100`; do curl 'http://127.0.0.1:<app service port>/api/submit' -H 'Content-Type: application/json' --data-raw '{"text":"review"}'; done`

 ##### Uninstalling the Chart